wartman/zjs/readme.md

   z.map('$', 'shim:bower_components/jquery/dist/jquery.min.js');
   ```

-  `zjs` ships with a 'txt' plugin for loading files and a 'shim' plugin to load scripts
+  `zjs` ships with a 'txt' plugin for loading text files and a 'shim' plugin to load scripts
   that export a global var.

   This method is not available in `z.runtime.js` or compiled scripts.